 While any type of travel can be pricey, one particularly expensive component of any trip is airfare.
 Especially when you’re traveling with kids in tow, you can spend thousands on flights before you even arrive at your destination.

-The Southwest Rapid Rewards® Plus Credit Card makes it easy to get started in this program earning a Companion Pass and 30,000 points after you spend $4,000 on purchases in the first 3 months.
-Offer ends 2/11/19.
-Companion Pass is promotional and will be valid through 12/31/19.
-You’ll also earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® Hotel and Car Rental Partner purchases and 1x miles on everything else.
-And since Southwest partners with Chase Ultimate Rewards, you can get a premier Chase travel card to earn even more points in this program.
+The Southwest Rapid Rewards® Plus Credit Card makes it easy to get started in this program earning 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+You’ll also earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
+On all other purchases, you will earn 1 point per $1 spent.
+Since Southwest partners with Chase Ultimate Rewards, you can get a premier Chase travel card to earn even more points in this program.

 This card does charge a $69 annual fee, and it is not waived the first year.
 But, since 50,000 miles is enough for two round-trip flights to the Caribbean, paying the fee can be well worth it.